tuxbear/supadinos/supabase/README.md

    supabase db push
    ```

-## Notes on the Ricochet Robots Game Model
+## Notes on the Desperate Dinos Game Model

-This schema models a digital version of the Ricochet Robots board game:
+This schema models a digital version of the Desperate Dinos board game:

 - The game board consists of a grid with walls
 - Players control robots that move in straight lines until they hit a wall or another robot